metacpan/metacpan-cpan-extracted/distros/S/Stepford/README.md

 It is not currently possible for a class to have optional dependencies.
 This may be added in the future if it turns out to be useful.

-# FUTURE FEATURES

-There are several very obvious things that should be added to this framework:

-- Dry runs

 # VERSIONING POLICY

 This module uses semantic versioning as described by